Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 ---

-### Unmount behaviour
+### Detach behaviour

-When a live node is scheduled for re-execution, it will cause a remount.
-First the node is unmounted, and then mounted again fresh, rerunning the logic associated to that node.
+When a live epoch is scheduled to be ticked, it will cause a remount.
+First the epoch is detached, and then created again fresh, rerunning the logic associated to that node.

-When a node unmounts, it will first detach its children in reverse-imperative order.
-When node `2` was scheduled before, the nodes were cleaned up in this order:
+When an epoch detaches, it will first detach its children in reverse-imperative order.
+When node `2` was scheduled before, the epochs were cleaned up in this order:

 ```
 (Tree Structure)            (Cleanup Order)